andreasebbehoj/ebbehoej.dk/content/post/register-based-research-with-stata/index.md

 <<<<<<< HEAD
 Once this is working, we are ready to get our hands dirty doing real data management on our fake registry data.  !!!INSERT LINK TO FIRST POST!!!
 =======
 The synthetic dataset follows the structure of the real DNPR (though a bit simplified), but does NOT contain real patient data.
 Once downloading is complete, you should see these files in your current folder.

 !!!INSERT SCREENSHOT!!!

 Now that we got a dataset to toy around with, you need to make a decision.
 I've made a rather detailed description of DNPR and its various datasets below.
 You can read it now before continuing or you save it for later and go straight to the first post and do some actual data management. !!!INSERT LINK!!!

-Don't worry if want to skip it.
+Don't worry if you want to skip it.
 I'll refer back to this post as relevant.
 For now, just know that the DNPR registry data is split into various datasets (t_adm, t_diag, t_opr, ...) and that *recnum* is the key variable used to identify a unique hospital contact across all datasets.
 >>>>>>> 608ea93e54cb61010901b9ccfe89243008e14027

 Or you can read the detailed description of DNPR data before you move on.